lambdaclass/elixir_riak_core/README.md

 ## Why Riax?
 You must be thinking "ok, fine, this is an Erlang lib, I'll use it directly".
-The setup of Riak Core can be tricky, specially from Elixir, this library takes care of the gory details for you - we suffered so you don't have to.
+The setup of Riak Core can be tricky, specially from Elixir, this library takes care of all the gory details for you - we suffered so you don't have to.

 ## What's so great about it?
 The key here is that Riak Core provides Consistent Hashing and Virtual Nodes.